 In addition to his role in Anderson's global initiatives, Dr. McCann created, directs, and teaches the core management communication class in Anderson’s full time MBA and EMBA/NUS programs.
 Bob also created the FEMBA multi-section first year persuasive communication program, as well as electives in communication at the EMBA level.

-Aside from communication, Bob teaches courses including Global Leadership, Persuasion & Leadership, and Doing Business in Southeast Asia in Anderson’s FEMBA, EMBA and Executive Education programs.
+Aside from communication, Bob teaches courses including Global Leadership, Persuasion & Leadership, Leading & Doing Business in Thailand, and Doing Business in Southeast Asia in Anderson’s FEMBA, EMBA and Executive Education programs.

 Dr. McCann's areas of research interest include intergroup communication, intercultural communication, and workplace ageism.
 He is the Principal Investigator on UCLA’s CIBER grant.
 Dr. McCann has been published in several major refereed communication journals and has won numerous research awards.
 Bob also serves on the executive editorial board of the Journal of Asian Pacific Communication.